 - 1.1.
 The Anti-Doping Regulations permit Players to apply for permission to use, for therapeutic purposes, substances or methods on the Prohibited List whose use is otherwise prohibited under the Anti-Doping Regulations.
 In order to excuse the presence or Use or Possession or Administration of a Prohibited Substance or Prohibited Method that would otherwise amount to an Anti-Doping Rule Violation, a TUE must be obtained that covers such presence or Use or Possession or Administration.
 The process for obtaining a TUE will be managed by UKAD on behalf of The Association, in accordance with this Guide. - 1.2.
 Any Player who consults a doctor and is prescribed treatment or medication shall enquire whether the prescription contains any Prohibited Substances or involves the Use of any Prohibited Methods.
-If so, the player should check with their doctor if they could use an alternative medication or treatment.
-If alternatives do not exist, are unsuitable, or have failed to be effective (if trialled), an application for a TUE should be made in accordance with this Guide. - 1.3.
+If so, the Player must request alternative treatment.
+If alternative treatment is not available, an application for a TUE should be made in accordance with this Guide. - 1.3.
 The International Standard for Therapeutic Use Exemptions (the "International Standard for TUEs") sets out the circumstances in which Players may claim such a therapeutic use exemption (or "TUE").
 This Guide adopts and incorporates the International Standard for TUEs, as amended from time to time.
 All persons shall be deemed to accept the International Standard for TUEs and any such amendments thereto as binding upon them without further formality.
 In the case of any discrepancy between the International Standard for TUEs and this Guide, the International Standard for TUEs shall prevail. - 1.4.
 This Guide may be updated at any time by The Association to take account of changes in the International Standard for TUEs or any other procedural changes.
 The version of this Guide in force at any given time will be published on The Association's website, at www.TheFA.com. - 1.5.
 Subject only to paragraph 1B2 (which identifies limited circumstances in which a retroactive TUE may be granted), the following Players must obtain a TUE, by following the process for TUE applications detailed in Sections 1A and 1B of this Guide, prior to Using or Possessing the Prohibited Substance or Prohibited Method in question: - Premier League Players (First Team and U23) - Championship Players (First Team and U23) - League 1 Players (First Team and U23) - League 2 Players (First Team and U23) - Registered Scholars competing in the U18 Premier League - Women's Super League Players - Any other Player who trains or competes with any of the above groups of Players.